-Measure 2017-18 2018-19 2019-20 Number of school days dedicated to Staff Development and Continuous Improvement 4 4 4
+Measure 2018-19 2019-20 2020-21 Number of school days dedicated to Staff Development and Continuous Improvement 4 4 4

 Teachers participate in a variety of District in-services as well as professional development workshops and conferences to enhance their content knowledge and instructional skills.
-This is in addition to two non-student days and weekly late-start meetings, which are scheduled each year for professional learning activities.
-New teachers are also required to participate in the teacher support program called Induction.
+This is in addition to four professional development days and weekly late-start meetings, which are scheduled each year for professional learning activities.
+New teachers are also required to participate in a teacher induction program.
 The District and school continue to train teachers in strategies to deliver a differentiated curriculum with depth and complexity.
 Teachers learn to utilize students' assessment results in order to target instruction to better meet the individual needs of students.
 Classified staff members have many opportunities to participate in training designed to enhance their effectiveness with students.
 All District staff members are supported in their efforts to deliver highly effective lessons.
 Teachers and administrators are given many opportunities to examine current instructional programs and strategies and realign with state curriculum performance and content standards.
 Research-based instructional strategies are reviewed and implemented.

-In addition to what the district provides, Dale Jr. High School has weekly professional development opportunities on Tuesday's late start days.
+In addition to what the district provides, Dale Junior High School has weekly professional development opportunities on Tuesday's late start days.
 The time is utilized by departments, specialized programs, and cross-curricular articulation.
 All educational staff is involved in a variety of workshops and conferences.